dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 }
 ```

-### What this does

-This is so that way it prevents itself from appearing twice.

 # Part 2: Making The Glove Unlockable

 Now that the glove works as a standalone feature, we can make it unlockable through Crazy Dave’s Shop.

 ## Step 1: Add the purchase check